 Core Web Vitals

 Core Web Vitals focuses on interactivity, loading time, and visual stability.
-Aim for a largest contentful paint time of no more than 2.5 seconds, a first input delay that is faster than 100 milliseconds, and a cumulative layout shift score of less than 0.1.
+Aim for the largest contentful paint time of no more than 2.5 seconds, a first input delay that is faster than 100 milliseconds, and a cumulative layout shift score of less than 0.1.

 Google has been emphasizing mobile-friendly web development in its search rankings for a while now.
 You can test how well your site ranks in this category using this Google tool.